DR Congo national football team: Current squad

-The following players have been selected for the 2023 Africa Cup of Nations qualification matches against Mauritania on 24 and 29 March 2022 respectively.
+The following players have been selected for the 2026 FIFA World Cup qualification playoff matches against Cameroon and Nigeria on 13 and 16 November 2025, respectively.

-Caps and goals as of 27 September 2022, after the match against Sierra Leone.
+Caps and goals as of 16 November 2025, after the match against Nigeria.

 Recent call-ups

 The following players have also been called up for DR Congo in the last twelve months and are still eligible to represent.

 INJ Player withdrew from the squad due to an injury.